Spontaneous cooperation for public goods: Results

 Note that the $\rm{cosh}^{-1}$ function in Eq.~\ref{Mc2} only yields a result when $\gamma > 1$, and sets a limit to $T_{c}$ for given $\Delta$.
 For the choice $\Delta=0.75$, the maximum value of $T_{c} = \Delta^2 = 0.565$.
 Solving for $p_{c}$ yields

 used for Fig.~\ref{fig:result}(b).
 It shows that the proportion of defectors $p_c$ at $T_c$ decreases with increasing $S_0$.
-In contrast to critical mass theory, however, the Ising model has no assumptions about initiative takers or leaders who win over the rest \cite{marwell93}, rational decision making \cite{marwell93} or learning \cite{macy91}.
+In contrast to critical mass theory, however, the Ising model has no assumptions about initiative takers or leaders who win over the rest, rational decision making \cite{marwell93}, or learning that would require fairly stable feedback \cite{macy91}.